-Padilla v.
-Legislature
+Legislature v.
+Padilla.
 The delay of the Census information resulted in a need to reexamine the deadlines established in statute for Commission-approved final maps.
-The California Supreme Court agreed that these unique circumstances due to the pandemic, resulted in adjusting the timeline to the following: draft maps were due no later than November 1, 2021 and final maps were due no later than December 15th.
-These dates were extended based on additional federal delay.
-The draft maps were due no later than November 13, 2021, and the final maps were due no later than December 27, 2021.
+The Legislature, in consultation with the 2010 Citizens Redistricting Commission, filed suit on Jun.
+4th, 2020 to require the Secretary of State to accept maps from the 2020 Commission after the date established in the state's constitution.
+The California Supreme Court agreed that the unique circumstances due to the pandemic required such an adjustment and modified the timeline to the following: draft maps would be due no later than Nov.
+1, 2021 and final maps would be due no later than Dec.
+15th, with further adjustment on a day-for-day basis for any delay in the state's receipt of Census data beyond Jul.
+31. In the end, the draft maps were due no later than Nov.
+13, 2021, and the final maps were due no later than Dec.
+27, 2021.

 Moreno v.
-CRC
+CRC.
 A group of California voters filed a petition with the California Supreme Court challenging the Commission's actions, specifically, that the Commission 1) held closed door meetings with interested parties without notifying the public; 2) purposefully did not disclose records from those meetings; and 3) inappropriately hired an outside law firm as their attorney of record.
 Without a hearing, the California Supreme Court summarily denied the petition.

 Moore v.
-Harper
+Harper.
 The issue in the case is whether a state's judicial branch has a controlling role in deciding the outcome of a legislatively drawn map for its representatives.
 Tangentially this could impact the CRC if the United States Supreme Court issues a sweeping ruling that only the Legislature and no other entity, such as a Commission, could decide representative districts.
-A decision before the United State Supreme Court is pending as of April 2023.
+A decision before the United State Supreme Court is pending as of mid-May 2023.